AS2-P2-Group-11/COMmunication/README.md

 - https://docs.docker.com/engine/install/
 - https://docs.docker.com/compose/install/

-Before running the skill, you need to run the skill separately.
+Before running the skill, you need to run the SDK separately.
 ### Installation
 In order to setup the project, just clone the project.
 If you have installed git cli, follow the instructions below: